slammajamma28/PSTListsTest/README.md

 ### By Games Calculation "Fix"

 I noticed that when checking off trophies on the "By Games" page, the counts for the lists do not update in the overview.
 So, I implemented the "Calculate" button.
 After you finish checking trophies off through the By Game page, refresh to get back to the Overview.
-Click "Calculate" and refresh the page again.
-The numbers should be updated accordingly.
+Click "Calculate" and the page will refresh with the numbers updated accordingly.

 ### By Games Owned Games